canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 because it has to wait for the existing read transactions on the table to finish before it can be activated.

-``CREATE INDEX CONCURRENTLY`` cannot run inside a transaction, so if the index cannot be built for some reason, such as trying to build a ``UNIQUE`` index on non-unique data, manual repair is needed to back out the changes.
+``CREATE INDEX CONCURRENTLY`` cannot run inside a transaction.
+If the index cannot be built for some reason, such as trying to build a ``UNIQUE`` index on non-unique data, manual repair is needed to back out the changes.

 .. warning::

-   Deleting an index requires a fastdowntime deploy.
+   Deleting an index requires a fastdowntime deployment.

-Run index creation from a ``screen(1)`` session or similar to avoid network
-dropouts: for ``CREATE INDEX CONCURRENTLY``, an early disconnection results in an invalid index rather than a rollback.
+Run index creation from a ``screen(1)`` session or similar to avoid network dropouts.
+For ``CREATE INDEX CONCURRENTLY``, an early disconnection results in an invalid index rather than a rollback.

 Once the index is built on the master, it replicates automatically to the